-- 41. If a project is referred to a panel, the appointed panel must include one person nominated by the relevant iwi authorities under clause 3(2)(b) of Schedule 5 of the FTCA. - 42.
+- 40. If a project is referred to a panel, the appointed panel must include one person nominated by the relevant iwi authorities under clause 3(2)(b) of Schedule 5 of the FTCA. - 41.
 In the event iwi authorities nominate more than one person, the panel convener must decide which nominee to appoint.
-The panel convener has discretion to increase the panel membership to accommodate the matters specified in clauses 3(6)(a) 3(6)(e) of Schedule 5 of the FTCA, which include matters unique to any relevant Treaty settlement Act. - 43.
-TRONT is the sole relevant iwi authority to make panel nominations for the proposed project.
-Contact details are in Attachment 2.
+The panel convener has discretion to increase the panel membership to accommodate the matters specified in clauses 3(6)(a) 3(6)(e) of Schedule 5 of the FTCA, which include matters unique to any relevant Treaty settlement Act. - 42.
+TRONT is the relevant iwi authority for the project.